MystenLabs/walrus-docs/docs/overview/operations-sui.md

   availability period.
 The certificate is checked against the latest Walrus committee, and an **availability event** is emitted for the blob ID if correct.
 This is the PoA for the blob.
+- At a later time a certified blob's storage may be **extended** by adding a storage object to it with a longer expiry period.
+This facility may be used by smart contracts to extend the availability of blobs stored in perpetuity as long as funds exist to continue providing storage.
 - In case a blob ID is not correctly encoded a **inconsistency proof certificate** may be uploaded on chain at a later time, and an **inconsistent blob event** is emitted signaling to all that the blob ID read results will always return None.
 This indicates that its slivers may be deleted by